omgaks/CineVault/TRADEMARKS.md

 You may make truthful, non-misleading references such as:

-- â€œForked from CineVaultâ€
+- “Forked from CineVault”
-- â€œBased on CineVaultâ€
+- “Based on CineVault”
-- â€œCompatible with CineVaultâ€
+- “Compatible with CineVault”
-- â€œUses code from the CineVault projectâ€
+- “Uses code from the CineVault project”

 Such references should not be more visually prominent than the fork's own name and should not imply official status or endorsement.